-The attenuation of humans-as-they-are, and the necessity of discussing what we should turn into (and creating or turning into that new thing) is an uncomfortable and sacrilegious idea in 2025, but ultimately is on the side of the angles.
+The attenuation of humans-as-they-are, and the necessity of discussing what we should turn into (and creating or turning into that new thing) is an uncomfortable and sacrilegious idea in 2025, but ultimately is on the side of the angels.

 Nature mandates a change that man would prefer to deny – but only for so long.